New Harvest: History

 In 2004, New Harvest was co-founded by Johns Hopkins researcher Jason Matheny to fund academic research into the use of cell cultures, instead of live animals, to grow meat.
 Matheny became interested in cultured meat after researching infectious diseases (HIV prevention) in India for a master's degree in public health.
-In the course of his research, he toured a poultry farm outside Delhi where he saw "tens of thousands of chickens in a metal warehouse, doped with drugs, living in their own manure and being bred for production traits that caused them to be immune-compromised."
-He said the experience made him recognize the need for a new way to meet a global demand for meat that is "exponentially growing" in even a traditionally vegetarian country like India.
+In 2003, he toured a poultry farm outside Delhi where he saw "tens of thousands of chickens in a metal warehouse, doped with drugs, living in their own manure and being bred for production traits that caused them to be immune-compromised."
+He there recognized a need for a new way to satisfy a global demand for meat which, despite arguments against it, continues to grow even in a traditionally vegetarian country like India, where poultry consumption had doubled in the previous five years.

 When Matheny returned to the States, he read about a NASA-funded project that "grew" goldfish meat to explore food possibilities for astronauts on long-range space missions.
 He contacted several of the cited authors and teamed up with three—a tissue engineer, cell biologist and animal scientist—to consider the viability of producing cultured meat on a large scale.
 In 2005, their research was published in the journal Tissue Engineering which generated considerable public and scientific interest in New Harvest.
 Despite many efforts in helping organize European conferences and events to raise awareness about cultured meat and attract investors, Matheny made little progress as he was running the organization alone.
 However, when Canadian molecular and cell biology student Isha Datar published a paper about the possibilities of cultured meat and sent it to him for feedback, Matheny hired her, and in 2012 appointed her as executive director of New Harvest.

 After Datar's appointment, New Harvest's focus grew to include other animal commodities like milk and eggs, that could be produced by biotechnology rather than livestock.
 Since 2014, New Harvest has helped found two start-up companies—Perfect Day and The EVERY Company—created new grant programs, and shifted from their animal rights roots to a more sustainability-based outlook.
 Isha Datar coined the term "cellular agriculture" (often shortened to "cell ag") in a New Harvest Facebook group in 2015.